Solar-network/docs/docs/sdk/typescript/client/examples.md

 ## Transactions

 The heart of any blockchain is formed by its transactions; state-altering payloads signed by a wallet.
-Most likely you will be querying for transactions most often, using the [transaction resource](/docs/api/public-rest-api/endpoints/transactions).
+Most likely you will be querying for transactions most often, using the <a href="https://tapi.solar.org/#/Transactions" target="_blank" rel="noopener noreferrer">transaction resource</a>.

 > A transaction is the only object which may be posted by a non-delegate.
 It requires a signature from a wallet containing a sufficient amount of SXP.